First Weekend (6 – 8th) September 2019

 Trailhead Food Co is the brainchild of Mark and Julia Cornish.
 They moved to Tasmania almost 2 years ago, and immediately felt they were home.
 With such an abundance of amazing food, beer and wine at their doorstep, they were inspired by the culinary wonderland that is North East Tasmania.

 Mark and Julia wanted to create a catering company that would satisfy even the most demanding foodies – and they have done just that!
 Since 2017, they have delighted their customers with delicious, innovative food.
-They pride ourselves on pleasing the most diverse and picky palates on a budget, and their customers keep coming back for more!
+They pride themselves on pleasing the most diverse and picky palates on a budget, and their customers keep coming back for more!

 At Trailhead Food Co. we are passionate about good food.